'Life is inherently political': Sassy Apparel Re-launch

 Nadina Ali - Fashion Designer and Artist

-The panel will discuss how we can put pressure on the government to get justice for Grenfell, how the current media spotlight on violence in the capital doesn't offer any solutions but criminalizes young people and what opportunities are there in the recent wave of gentrification.
+The panel will discuss how we can get involved in putting pressure on the government to get justice for survivors of Grenfell, how the current media spotlight on violence in the capital doesn't offer any solutions but demonises young (black) people and what opportunities if any are there in the recent wave of gentrification.

 Temi Mwale - Director of 4Front Project